 Prime Minister of Finland

 Harri Hermanni Holkeri was born in the small rural

-city of Toijala, on January 6, 1937, the son of
+city of Toijala, Finland, on January 6, 1937, the son of

 a police officer.
 He received his Masters Degree in

 Political Science from the University of Helsinki in

 Marja-Liisa, with whom he had one son and one daughter.

 Chronology of His Political Career

 Secretary of the Youth Movement of the Conservative

 Secretary of the Conservative Party, 1965-1971.

 Member of the Helsinki City Council, 1969-1988 (including

 a stint as Chairman, 1981-1987).

 Chairman of the Conservative Party, 1971-1978.